AttorneyOnline/docs/docs/gameplay/install.md

 ### Downloading

 Install the client from the [website](https://aceattorneyonline.com/).
-You can also try the launcher, which does the extracting step for you (todo: download link).
+The launcher is recommended, which does the extracting step for you and will automatically install updates whenever they are available.

 ### Extracting